FIWARE/catalogue/core/README.md

 Group on Context Information Management.

 NGSI-LD has a number of new features compared to NGSI v2.
 NGSI-LD distinguishes properties and relationships instead of only having attributes.
 While properties have values, relationships explicitly refer to other entities.
-As a result there is an explicit entity graph, as specialized knowledge graph.
+The result is an explicit entity graph, as specialized knowledge graph.
 Relationships can be followed to find relevant related entities.
 NGSI-LD is based on JSON-LD, where LD stands for linked data.
 As required in JSON-LD, NGSI-LD uses entity types, relationships and properties defined as unique URIs.
 The representation of the data is still concise as shortname strings can be used, the mapping to URIs is done in an `@context` element that can be part of the JSON or be